 To see our German progression document, click here.

 At St James CE Primary School, we aim to provide a high-quality Physical Education curriculum that inspires all pupils to succeed and excel in competitive sport and other physically demanding activities.
 During our PE lessons, the children are given the chance to improve their confidence, health and fitness.
 There are also opportunities outside of lessons for children to partake in competitive and non-competitive sporting activities which help develop their character and embed values such as fairness and respect.
 All children are taught PE by a specialist sports coach but have additional lessons from their teacher, reinforcing the skills learned.

-At St James, Computing is taught by a specialist teacher who has a plethora of teaching knowledge and skill in computer science and information communication technology.
+At St James, Computing is taught using the Purple Mash Scheme of Work.
 In this ever changing digital world, children are taught a range of skills including how digital systems work and apply this in programming.
 They are taught about coding, networking and making sure they know how to stay safe online.